elianaweinstein01/advertising-database-project/README.md

 - Ordered by creation time for easy review.
 - Example input: 2024-01-01.
 ### 2) Campaigns by vendor name
-- Finds campaigns linked to a specific vendor.
+- Finds `campaigns` linked to a specific `vendor`.
 - Example input: 'Google Ads'.
 ### 3) Impressions + clicks for a channel
-- Summarizes performance for one channel by ID.
+- Summarizes performance for one `channel` by ID.
 - Example input: channel_id = 2.
 ### 4) Average revenue per placement for a campaign
-- Aggregates revenue at placement level and averages across a campaign.
+- Aggregates revenue at `placement` level and averages across a `campaign`.
 - Example input: campaign_id = 5.
-- Helps determine revenue consistency within campaigns.
+- Helps determine revenue consistency within `campaigns`.

 ### Files:
 - Queries.sql: creation of queries.